Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 That's relatively high compared to, say, the trailing 12-month P/E ratio for the NASDAQ 100 at the end of 2019 (27.29).
 The high P/E ratio could mean that investors are optimistic about the outlook for the shares or simply that they're over-valued.

 Ingersoll Rand's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 1.1071.
 A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Ingersoll Rand's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

-Ingersoll Rand's EBITDA (earnings before interest, taxes, depreciation and amortisation) is USD$511.1 million.
+Ingersoll Rand's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $1.2 billion.

 The EBITDA is a measure of a Ingersoll Rand's overall financial performance and is widely used to measure a its profitability.